abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 ## Ajahn Yatiko • July 2012

-It is worth reflecting on the Thai phrase *krueng yoo.
-Krueng* literally means tool.
-When it is combined with *yoo,* the loose translation is a tool used to sustain.
+It is worth reflecting on the Thai phrase *krueng yoo*. *Krueng* literally means tool.
+When it is combined with *yoo*, the loose translation is a tool used to sustain.
 With Dhamma in mind, krueng yoo can mean a practice that is used to help sustain one’s spiritual existence.
 So we might reflect and ask ourselves, *In my daily life,